TheForceEngine/TheForceEngine.github.io/Manual/Manual.md

 | Increase screensize (not yet implemented) | Alt + Plus |

 ### Automap Controls
-_Automap controls only function when the map is onscreen or when viewing the map in the PDA (not yet implemented)._
+_Automap controls only function when the map is onscreen or when viewing the map in the PDA (PDA not yet implemented)._

 | Action | Default Key(s) |
 |:-------|:---------------|